felipebossolani/crawl4ai-investing/README.md

 python main.py
 ```

-The script will fetch the data from investing.com, extract the relevant information, and print the extracted data to the console.
+The script will fetch the data from investing.com, extract the relevant information, and save it to a CSV file named `complete_indexes.csv`.

 ## crawl4ai

 `crawl4ai` is a powerful web crawling library that simplifies the process of extracting structured data from websites.
-It provides a high-level API for defining crawling configurations, extracting data using CSS selectors or XPath expressions, and handling various aspects of web crawling, such as caching, pagination, and request throttling.
+It provides a high-level API for defining crawling configurations, extracting data using LLMs, and handling various aspects of web crawling, such as caching, pagination, and request throttling.

 For more information about `crawl4ai`, please refer to the official documentation: [https://docs.crawl4ai.com/](https://docs.crawl4ai.com/)